akul-star/ASIC/README.md

 ## DAY-0
 <details>
  <summary> Summary</summary>
- For this course there will be various tools required that can be downloaded using the commands given below in <mark>LINUX.</mark>
+ For this course there will be various tools required that can be downloaded using the commands given below in LINUX.
   </details>
 <details>
   <summary>iverilog</summary>